Peptide Half-Life Chart: Complete Reference Guide for Researchers (2026)

 Categories of Research Peptides

 The peptides in this chart fall into several broad functional categories.
 Growth hormone secretagogues and GHRH analogs include Sermorelin, Tesamorelin, Ipamorelin, and CJC-1295.
 Incretin mimetics and metabolic peptides include Semaglutide, Tirzepatide, and Retatrutide.
 Tissue-repair and cytoprotective peptides include BPC-157, TB-500, and GHK-Cu.
 Immunomodulators include Thymosin Alpha-1 and KPV.
 Nootropic and neuropeptides include Selank, Semax, and DSIP.
 Melanocortin agonists include PT-141 and Melanotan II, while mitochondrial and longevity peptides include MOTS-C and Epithalon.
-Each category has characteristic pharmacokinetic behavior that is reflected in the half-life column of the chart above.
+Each category has characteristic pharmacokinetic behavior that is reflected in the half-life column of the peptide half-life chart above.
+Researchers looking for detailed pharmacokinetic data on individual peptides may benefit from our guides on BPC-157 research, proper peptide storage, and how to reconstitute peptides for accurate experimental results.

 Best Practices for Peptide Handling